dl-solarity/docs/docs/reference/contracts/libs/crypto/ECDSA384.md

 Cryptography module

 This library provides functionality for ECDSA verification over any 384-bit curve.
-Currently, this is the most efficient implementation out there, consuming ~9 million gas per call.
+Currently, this is the most efficient implementation out there, consuming ~8.1 million gas per call.

-The approach is Strauss-Shamir double scalar multiplication with 4 bits of precompute + projective points.
+The approach is Strauss-Shamir double scalar multiplication with 4 bits of precompute + affine coordinates.
+For reference, naive implementation uses ~400 billion gas, which is 48000 times more expensive.

+We also tried using projective coordinates, however, the gas consumption rose to ~9 million gas.
 ## Structs info

 ### Parameters